-We have begun outreach to the coastal Oregon RMUs and will continue seeking support and active partners from state, federal, and tribal agencies and other interested local parties.
-ODFW will provide in-kind services in the form of study design development, field crew training and supervision, field gear, data analysis, and summarization of results.
+We have begun outreach to the coastal Oregon RMUs and will continue seeking support and active partners from state, federal, and tribal agencies, Oregon State University, and other interested local parties.
+ODFW will provide in-kind services in the form of sampling frame and study design development, field crew training and supervision, some field gear, data analysis, and summarization of results.